 - Remove middle man: a class has too many methods that simply delegate to other objects.
 Solution: delete these methods and force the client to call the end methods directly.

-- Introduce foreign method: an utility class does not contain the method that you need and you cannot add the method to the class.
+- Introduce foreign method: a utility class does not contain the method that you need and you cannot add the method to the class.
 Solution: add the method to a client class and pass an object of the utility class to it as an argument.

-- Introduce local extension: an utility class does not contain some methods that you need.
+- Introduce local extension: a utility class does not contain some methods that you need.
 But you cannot add these methods to the class.
 Solution: create a new class containing the methods and make it either the child or wrapper of the utility class.

 From refactoring.guru: these refactoring techniques help with data handling, replacing primitives with rich class functionality.
-Another important result is untangling of class associations, which makes classes more portable and reusable.
+Another important result is the untangling of class associations, which makes classes more portable and reusable.

 - Self encapsulate field: you are accessing a field directly, but the coupling to the field is becoming awkward.
 Create getting and setting methods for the field and use only those to access the field.

-- Change value to reference: so you have many identical instances of a single class that you need to replace with a single object.
+- Change the value to reference: so you have many identical instances of a single class that you need to replace with a single object.
 Convert the identical objects to a single reference object.